wanderdust/newsletter/content/posts/postgres_replication/index.md

 To avoid such situations, Postgres actually logs the data changes rather than the SQL statements themselves.

 For example, we run the SQL statement in memory first (without actually updating the data), we observe how the data will change, and we record it to the log.
-Using this method, we can replicate the data consistently even for non-deterministic operations because the statement is only run once, and then the data changes are applied equally across replicas.
+Using this method, we can replicate the data consistently even for non-deterministic operations because the statement is only run once.
 In this case, the log might look like this:

 ```bash
 -- Log 1